justkeepquiet/tera-api/README.md

 2. Run the `npm install` command.
 3. Copy the `.env.example` file to `.env`.
 4. Configure the parameters in the `.env` file.
+5. Impport the [database structure](share/accountdb.sql) to your MySQL server.
-5. Execute the `node src/app` command, or run the file `tera-api.bat`.
+6. Execute the `node src/app` command, or run the file `tera-api.bat` to start API servers.

 #### Important!